microsoft/BuildTourHack/stories/1/111_BuildWebApp.md

     ![publish screen from vs](images/publish1.PNG)

 3. Choose a name for your new site and other configurations.
 This can be published as a free site.
+    Note: You must use a unique name.
+We recommend that you use the default name that is populated in the Web App Name field.

     ![publish screen from vs](images/publish2.PNG)